What is a Workspace?

 IMPORTANT: When you add a repo, all of the Issues in will appear in the new Workspace.

-- Note: for customers using ZenHub On-Premise, please follow our guide on Issue Placement for your Workspace here
+- Note: for customers using ZenHub On-Premises, please follow our guide on issue Placement for your Workspace here

 If you'd like to copy the pipeline placement from an existing Workspace we'd recommend leveraging ZenHub Workflows.
 Select the Workflows tab where you'll see your current Workspace listed at the top of the page.
 All related Workspaces (Workspaces which contain at least one of the repos in your current Workspace) are listed below: